Swoorup/eth-batcher-contracts/README.md

 `SplitSend.sol` - contract to allow batching payments of ERC20 or Ethers as well as execute function calls to a specific target contract.

+This is useful for

+- direct payment of multiple recipient addresses
+- calling a smart contract function (such as withdrawing from a liquidity pool or a call to a dex exchange) and split the resulting payment to multiple recipients in one go.

 The [solidity code](https://github.com/Swoorup/eth-batcher-contracts/blob/master/contracts/SplitSend.sol) is here.

 The contract contains 2 functions to split ethereum or ERC20 tokens and send as a batch, while also allowing to execute a target contract with the payload.